A project promises that today’s investment creates, in time, a better future. The further out the time horizon, the greater the project impact.

 Project life cycles, whether waterfall, Agile, iterative, package-based, or blended, all recommend to invest time to review of what was.

-So often managers want to start a project, and start it immediately, inertia is more important than intent.
+In a drive to spend budget before losing budget: a symptom on chronic, poor enterprise portfolio budget, managers many times drive to start a project, and start it immediately.
+Project inertia becomes more important than intent.
 Attention to the what was done, as well as what is going on, peers into the challenges other efforts faced.
 That review lends proper insight to articulate stakeholder’s risk.

 The time value of money states your money today is worth more than any future promise.
 If offered a choice between a one dollar coin today and the promise of a one dollar a year from now, pocket the coin today.